bekk/bekk-christmas/post/kotlin/wip-extension-functions.md

   https://images.pexels.com/photos/3186163/pexels-photo-3186163.jpeg?auto=compress&cs=tinysrgb&dpr=2&h=750&w=1260
 ingress: >-
   An extension functions is, as the name implies, a function that extends an existing class.
-The function does this without actually modifying the it!
+The function does this without actually modifying it!
 links:
   - title: Kotlinlang - Extensions
     url: 'https://kotlinlang.org/docs/reference/extensions.html'